UO-CS-OER/CS210-text/_sources/04-More-Loops/04-02-Parallel-Lists.md

 not produce the list of tuples all at once, but rather one row at a time as needed.
 This is called _laziness_.
-We can mostly ignore laziness when we use access all the rows in prder, as the `sorted` function does.
+We can mostly ignore laziness when we use access all the rows in order, as the `sorted` function does.
 It will cause a problem if we try to access row _n_ out of order, e.g., `by_row[5]`.
 Later (but not in this course) you may want to zip together extremely long or even _infinite_ sequences, using